waterbycounty

 What's happening with rivers in LaSalle County right now?

-LaSalle County's primary USGS streamgage on the ILLINOIS RIVER is currently reading 7,860 cubic feet per second — 73% of the long-term mean of 10,826.45 cfs.
+LaSalle County's primary USGS streamgage on the ILLINOIS RIVER has a pipeline snapshot of 7,860 cubic feet per second — 73% of the long-term mean of 10,826.45 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does LaSalle County water compare to the Illinois average?